 • Flight Safety Group, led by Mario Perhinschi, specializes in flight simulation and fault-tolerant flight control;

-• Precision Navigation Group, led by Jason Gross, specializes in UAV navigation and sense and avoid (SAA) technologies;
+• Navigation Lab, led by Jason Gross, specializes in UAV autonomous navigation and sensor fusion;

 • Interactive Robotics Laboratory, led by Yu Gu, specializes in avionics design, system integration, and multi-UAV cooperative sensing and control.